Michoel-89/html-basics/README.md

 Welcome to your guide for learning the basics of HTML and passing a set of tests that check the structure of your HTML code.
 HTML is the language used to create web pages, and it's an excellent skill to have.

 ## Getting Started
 If this is your first time, install node with these commands.
-[Otherwise skip](#my-target-line)
+[Otherwise skip:](#my-target-line)

 ```bash